-Subject to the availability of funding, this announcement describes how eligible applicants should apply for this funding opportunity entitled "FY2025 Aquaculture Internship Programs - Sea Grant Program Only."
-The National Sea Grant Office (NSGO) anticipates that approximately \$1,500,000 in FY2025 federal funds will be available in order to support internship programs that address the program priorities of this competition.
-Each award will be between \$100,000 and \$500,000.
+Subject to the availability of funding, this announcement describes how eligible applicants should apply for this funding opportunity entitled "FY2025 National Aquaculture Initiative: Strengthening U.S. Coastal, Marine, and Great Lakes Aquaculture Through Business Support."
+The National Sea Grant Office (NSGO) anticipates that approximately \$5,000,000 in FY2025 and FY2026 federal funds will be available in order to support projects that address the program priorities of this competition.
+Each award can request between \$100,000 to \$1,000,000.

-Applications require the standard 50% non-federal match for Sea Grant projects.
+Applications require the standard 50 percent non-federal match for Sea Grant projects.
 The cumulative match at the end of each year of the grant must not fall below 50 percent of the cumulative federal request up to that point.
 There is no guarantee that funds will be available to make awards, or that any application will be selected for funding.
 If an applicant incurs any costs prior to receiving an award agreement signed by an authorized NOAA official, it does so at its own risk of not being selected or of these costs not being included in a subsequent award.
 NOAA and DOC will not be responsible for any incurred project costs if a project fails to receive full funding.